IKEA Is Finally Coming To India With A 1,000-Seater Restaurant In December 2017!

-IKEA is finally coming to India and how!
-This furniture giant from the Netherlands is all set to set up in Hyderabad in a space that is spread across 400,000 square feet.
+IKEA India is finally coming in December 2017 and how!
+This furniture giant from the Sweden is all ready to set up in Hyderabad in a space that is spread across 400,000 square feet.
 Talk about making an entrance, amirite?

 First Things First

 You read that right.
 Their very first store is being set up in Hyderabad and is going to be spread across 13 acres.
 The store is going to have over 7,500 furniture and home finishing products and a 1,000 seater restaurant that will serve healthy and delicious food from the Indian and Swedish cuisines.
 They’ll also have a play area for kids and a daycare centre for the children of their employees.
 They’ve really thought of everything, haven’t they?

 IKEA received approval from the Indian government in 2013 to invest 10,500 crores in the country under the 100 per cent foreign direct investment route.
 They’ve planned to open their second store in Navi Mumbai, where they’ve acquired a 24-acre land; and plan to open 25 more stores across 9 cities in India by 2020.
 They’ve also recently signed a memorandum of understanding with the Haryana government, and plan to invest about 2,000 crores to open stores within the state.